se-edu/learningresources/contents/ruby/Rails.md

 _Figure 1.
 Model-View-Controller Framework_ <sup>[source](https://medium.com/@matthewmain/rails-request-response-cycle-819e9cd8fa4e)</sup>
 </center>

 Let us follow along with the diagram, and trace the control flow as a Rails app responds to a request by the client.
-This app is a standard contacts app, that stores the names of "users" of a software.
+This app is a standard "Contacts" app that stores the names of "users" of a software.

 #### Router

-When Rails receives the URL, it first looks up the URI in the `Routes.rb` file, which defines, by default, all the routes in the application.
+When Rails receives the URL, it first looks up the URI in the `routes.rb` file, which defines, by default, all the routes in the application.
 Each valid URI is mapped to a function located inside a Controller (the 'C' in MVC), that is then invoked to provide a response to the request.

 In order to achieve this in the "Rails" way, it has a convenient abstraction called a "Resource".
 A resource refers to a RESTful resource that can be acted upon with the HTTP verbs (GET, POST, PUT, and DELETE), and can be Created, have its details Read, Updated, and Destroyed (CRUD).
-In order to declare a resource, you would mention it inside your `Routes.rb` in the following manner:-
+In order to declare a resource, you would mention it inside your `routes.rb` in the following manner:-

 ```ruby
 resources :users